Venustiano Carranza Mexico City, Mexico Travel Guide

 Quesadillas: Folded tortillas with cheese and various fillings (mushrooms, huitlacoche, squash blossoms).
 Sopes: Thick corn tortillas with pinched edges, topped with beans, cheese, and salsa.

-Pozole: Hearty hominy corn soup containing meat, garnished.
+Pozole: Hearty hominy corn soup with meat, garnished.
 Mole: Complex sauces with chilies, spices, nuts, often chocolate, served over chicken.

 Many local eateries feature these traditional dishes.